Sigmadex/v0-proto/README.md

 ### Subgraph (localhost)
-Sigmadex uses thegraph to query indexed events, which enables queries such as getNFTsByUser().
-To learn about developing with subgraph, doing this [tutorial](https://thegraph.academy/developers/defining-a-subgraph/) and this [local development guide](https://thegraph.academy/developers/local-development/) is recommended.
+Sigmadex uses thegraph to query indexed events, which enables queries such as `getNFTsByUser()`.
+To learn about developing with subgraph, reviewing this [tutorial](https://thegraph.academy/developers/defining-a-subgraph/) and this [local development guide](https://thegraph.academy/developers/local-development/) is recommended.

 #### Prerequisites
 - ``npm install -g @graphprotocol/graph-cli``